By Randy Julian

 In recent years, Richmond has gained a reputation as an up-and-coming city for many reasons.
 (Take a look at this list of honors the city has won from all sorts of publications and organizations).

 But for purely educational purposes, Richmond has stood out for some time.
-There are obvious reasons for classes studying the Civil War to visit, but the mid-1800s are just part of the attraction of an 8th grade Richmond trip:
+There are obvious reasons for classes studying the Civil War to visit, but the mid-1800s are just part of the attraction of a school trip to Richmond:

 Students can learn about architecture and state government at the Capitol — home to the oldest legislature continuously operating in the Western Hemisphere, and designed in classical style by none other than Thomas Jefferson.

 This highly-rated museum offers hands-on science labs for school groups as well as science demos such as “Rat Basketball” and “Kitchen Chemistry.”
-Last year, the museum unveiled its renovated domed screen, where students can take a virtual tour of the galaxy.
+In 2014, the museum unveiled its renovated domed screen, where students can take a virtual tour of the galaxy.

 The museum bills itself as “the nation’s first museum to interpret the Civil War from Union, Confederate, and African American perspectives.
 It offers a variety of programs for school groups, expressly designed with Virginia’s Standards of Learning (SOL) program in mind.